awsdocs/amazon-textract-developer-guide/doc_source/detecting-document-text.md

    #Detects text in a document stored in an S3 bucket.
 Display polygon box around text and angled text
    import boto3
    import io
-   from io import BytesIO
-   import sys

-   import psutil
-   import time

-   import math
-   from PIL import Image, ImageDraw, ImageFont
+   from PIL import Image, ImageDraw

    # Displays information about a block returned by text detection and text analysis
    def DisplayBlockInformation(block):